 Recreational players, even many pros, want and need poker to be a fun pastime

 The concept of the pass time is very important to a healthy culture, and women participated in it heavily.
 They still participate online, where affordable, fun gradations of the game are possible – obviously the talented ones play much bigger and go to the top.
 But live rake and big bet games have pushed poker into different directions.
 It’s not as fun and it’s more stressful.
 Is that how amateurs want to spend their time, let alone women?
 We were warned about this many times by the great curmudgeons of poker, but felting someone just feels too good.
 There is a Sadism in big bet games that is unappealing to many, when what many want is fun, if not excitement.

 This cruelty at the table can be a plus EV move: it is maximum selfishness and thus maximum stress.
-That is one of the reasons poor behaviors happen.
+This is the main reason poor behaviors happen.
 It is very simple and has little to do with sex.
 To ask players not to take their edge when we literally teach with max EV equilibrium tools is an inherent contradiction.
 We teach people to be awful, that they must fight for every dollar or be the sucker, that the game is to take every bit of “value” and then wonder why they are awful to men and women and anything in-between that dares sit at the felt.
 The constant loser feels the stress of dying repeatedly and lashes out at whoever they think will take the abuse best and most safely, man or woman, staff or player.